Influence: Cialdini’s 6 Principles of Persuasion – #6 Scarcity

 That something is secondary; what’s important at the moment is that you feel like you’re missing out on an opportunity.

-Other times, you can also FOMO about choosing the wrong or lesser thing – anything from picking the wrong education to second-guessing what you ordered at the restaurant.
+Other times, you can also FOMO about choosing the wrong or lesser thing – anything from picking the wrong education to second-guessing what you just ordered to eat at the restaurant.

 In reality, there are often more important things to ponder – and it’s never as bad as we fear to be missing out.
 It pays to accept that you shouldn’t jump on any opportunity.